walisc/WPooW/docs/DataAccess-PostType.md

 title: Post Type
 ---

-Accessing data saved through a Post Type Page is done through the `Query` method of the Post Type.
-This returns a object of type wpOOWQueryObject, which use a linq type syntax to fetch data.
+Accessing data saved through a PostType Page is done through the `Query` method of the created PostType page.
+This returns a object of type WPooWQueryObject, which uses a linq type syntax to fetch data.
 The `Fetch` method is the last method called, which executes the query and returns the data.

 ```php
 $bookReviews = wpAPIObjects::GetInstance()->GetObject("_bookReview");